Skip to content

 The Writer John Banville

-John Banville’s first collection of short stories Long Lankin was published in 1970.
-Followed by Nightspawn, which appeared in 1971.
+John Banville’s first collection of short stories, Long Lankin, was published in 1970.
+It was followed by Nightspawn, which appeared in 1971.
 After that, Birchwood hit the bookstores in 1972.
-In 1973, Banville started working on his trilogy, starting with the release of Doctor Copernicus, then moving on to Kepler in 1981, and finally The Newton Letter in 1982.
-These three novels form his trilogy The Revolutions and each one explores a great scientist in a historical and modern frame.
+In 1973, Banville started working on his trilogy, beginning with the release of Doctor Copernicus, then moving on to Kepler in 1981, and finally The Newton Letter in 1982.
+These three novels form his trilogy The Revolutions, and each explores a great scientist in a historical and modern frame.

 In 1989, he started another trilogy named Frames Trilogy.
-The trilogy starts with The Book of Evidence, which was published in 1989, followed by the release of Ghosts in 1993, and ending with the publication of Athena in 1995.
+The trilogy begins with The Book of Evidence, published in 1989, followed by the release of Ghosts in 1993, and ended with Athena’s publication in 1995.
 These novels explore themes of mythology, murder, and art.
-The first novel, the Book of Evidence, was actually inspired by a murder that had happened in Dublin the year before its release.
+The first novel, the Book of Evidence, was inspired by a murder in Dublin the year before its release.

 Perhaps his finest novel is The Untouchable, which was released in 1997.
-The novel explores the double life of Victor Maskell.
-Maskell’s character is heavily based on the British historian Anthony Blunt, who confessed to being a spy to the Soviet Union.
+The novel explores Victor Maskell’s double life.
+Maskell’s character is heavily based on the British historian Anthony Blunt, who confessed to being a spy for the Soviet Union.

 After The Untouchable, Banville released his first novel of the Cleave Trilogy in 2000, titled Eclipse.
 It was followed by the publication of Shroud in 2002.
-After 10 years, Banville finally released the final novel of the trilogy titled Ancient Light, in 2012.
-The three novels tell the story of the character Alexander Cleave and his estranged daughter Cass.
+After 10 years, Banville finally released the final trilogy novel, Ancient Light, in 2012.
+The three books tell the story of the character Alexander Cleave and his estranged daughter, Cass.

 Crime Fiction Writer Benjamin Black

-Banville started writing crime fiction novels in 2005 while he was visiting a friend in Italy because he was inspired by the Belgian writer Georges Simenon.
-John Banville published his crime fiction novels under the pseudonym Benjamin Black.
+Banville started writing crime fiction novels in 2005 while visiting a friend in Italy.
+He was inspired by the Belgian writer Georges Simenon.
+Banville published his crime fiction novels under the pseudonym Benjamin Black.

-The first novel published under the name Benjamin Black was titled Christine Falls in 2006, which was the first of a crime novels series Quirke.
-Banville views the works under Black’s name are the exact opposite of his works as John Banville—Black was spontaneous, and his stories were tightly plotted.
+The first novel published under Benjamin Black was Christine Falls in 2006, the first of a crime novel series called Quirke.
+Banville views the works under Black’s name as the exact opposite of his works as John Banville—Black was spontaneous, and his stories were tightly plotted.

-Benjamin Black published a couple of standalone novels as well.
-These include: The Black-Eyed Blonde: a Philip Marlow Novel, published in 2014, the Lemur, published in 2008, and Prague Nights, published in 2018.
+Benjamin Black also published a couple of standalone novels.
+These include The Black-Eyed Blonde: a Philip Marlow Novel, published in 2014, The Lemur, published in 2008, and Prague Nights, published in 2018.

 John Banville’s Awards: